Last updated on March 26th, 2018 at 01:55 pm

 - 3/4 cup fresh or frozen corn kernels

 - 1/2 cup honey

-- 1 Tbsp. good bourbon (optional)
+- 1 Tbsp. good bourbon optional

 - 1 large egg

 - Pre heat the oven to 400 degrees.
-Place the cube of butter into a cast iron skillet and place in the oven.
+Place the cube of butter into a 10 inch cast iron skillet and place in the oven.
 Let butter melt and brown - about 7 - 8 minutes for cold butter (if your butter is at room temperature, it will take a bit less time).
 While the butter is browning, combine the flour,cornmeal, baking powder and salt in a medium sized bowl.
 Stir.
 Add the corn and toss with the dry ingredients (this helps the corn from sinking to the bottom of the pan).
 In a small bowl, combine the milk, honey, egg and bourbon.
 Stir until combined.
 When the butter is finished browning, remove skillet from the oven.
 Pour all but two tablespoons of the browned butter into the wet ingredients and stir.
 Quickly add the wet ingredients to the dry, stirring until just combined.
 Pour the batter into the skillet and place back in the oven.
 Bake for 25 - 30 minutes until the cornbread is brown around the edges and a cake tester inserted in the center comes out with small crumbs attached.
-Remove skillet from oven and let cook for 10 - 15 minutes.
+Remove skillet from oven and let cool for 10 - 15 minutes.
 Serve warm or at room temperature.